input-output-hk/iogx/doc/options.md

 The `inputs.iogx.lib.mkFlake` function takes an attrset of options and returns an attrset of flake outputs.

-In this document, ptions for the input attrset are prefixed by `mkFlake.<in>`.
+In this document, options for the input attrset are prefixed by `mkFlake.<in>`.

 ---